cordovank/syllabus-studio/README.md

 SS_REMOTE_URL=https://courses.example.com
 ```

-**Bundles and the catalog.** Any course exports to a single `.course.json`
+**Bundles and the catalog.** Any course exports to a single `.course.json` with
-holding the outline and every written lesson — but never your progress.
-Commit
+the outline, every written lesson, its precomputed lenses and FAQ, and
-it, email it, or publish a catalog index and let anyone install from it.
+provenance.
+Progress is never included.
+Commit it, email it, or publish a
+catalog index and let anyone install from it.
 See
 [`docs/catalog.md`](docs/catalog.md).

 ---